sarathkumarsivan/pyjstack/README.rst

   Enable debug level logging.
 You can enable verbose logging which exactly similar to the DEBUG level.
 If you see any unexpected behavior while issuing pyjstack, enablling this option would be a good choice to identify the problem and trace the root cause.

 **--quiet:**
-  Make little or no noise during the file transfer.
+  Make little or no noise while collecting the thread dump.
 During the normal execution of pyjstack command, INFO level logs would be printed on the console; but if you provide --quiet option, the command would be executed silently.

 Supports
 --------